-Suspect charged exactly 7 years after shooting death
+Suspect charged exactly 7 years after man’s shooting death

 ANDERSON, S.C.
-(AP) - An arrest and charges have been announced in a cold case exactly seven years after a South Carolina man’s shooting death.
+(AP) - An arrest has been made in the shooting death of a South Carolina man exactly seven years ago.

-News outlets report 25-year-old Timothy Ramsey was shot Sept.
-10, 2012, inside his Piedmont home.
-The Anderson County Sheriff’s Office and 10th Circuit Solicitor’s Office said in a news release Tuesday that 32-year-old John Luther Cody Murphy has been charged with voluntary manslaughter.
+News outlets report 25-year-old Timothy Ramsey was killed Sept.
+10, 2012, in his Piedmont home.
+The Anderson County Sheriff’s Office and 10th Circuit Solicitor’s Office said in a news release Tuesday that 32-year-old John Luther Cody Murphy has been charged with voluntary manslaughter in the cold case.

 Sheriff Chad McBride told The Greenville News that Ramsey wasn’t the intended target.
-He says Murphy had beef with another person he thought would be at Ramsey’s house and carried out a drive-by shooting at the home to scare the other person.
+He says Murphy “had a beef” with another person he thought would be at Ramsey’s house and carried out a drive-by shooting at the home intending to scare the other person.

-Murphy is in the Anderson County Detention Center without bond.
-It’s unclear whether he had an attorney who could comment on his behalf.
+It’s unclear whether Murphy has an attorney who could comment on his behalf.

 Sign up for Daily Newsletters